Onoda Line: History

-The Onoda Light Railway Co. opened the Onoda – Minani-Onoda section in 1915 to service a cement plant.
+The Onoda Light Railway Co. opened the Onoda – Minami-Onoda section in 1915 to service a cement plant.

 The Ube Electric Railway Co. opened the Ino – Shin-Okiyama station (since closed) section in 1929, electrified at 600 VDC.
 The branch to Motoyama opened in 1937, also electrified at 600 VDC.

 Both companies were nationalised in 1943, and in 1947 the lines were connected, resulting in the closure of Shin-Okiyama station, the replacement for which was nearby Minami-Onoda station.

 In 1950 the Onoda – Minami-Onoda section was electrified and the voltage increased to 1500 VDC on the balance of the line.

 CTC signalling was commissioned in 1983, and freight services ceased in 1986.

-Wanman driver only operation commenced on the branch line between Suzumeda and Nagato-Motoyama on 11 March 1989, using KuMoHa 42 EMUs.
-Driver only operation commenced on the main line between Inō and Onoda on 1 June 1990, using 105 series EMUs.
+"One-man" driver only operation commenced on the branch line between Suzumeda and Nagato-Motoyama on 11 March 1989, using KuMoHa 42 EMUs.
+Driver only (conductorless) operation commenced on the main line between Inō and Onoda on 1 June 1990, using 105 series EMUs.